The 5 Best Pulpit Mics for Church

 How to Point a Pulpit Mic

-For the greatest sound quality, mount the microphone at one corner of the pulpit.
-By doing this, you will end the popping sounds when speakers enunciate the sounds of p and t.
+This will eliminate the popping sounds when speakers enunciate the sounds of p and t.

 How to Connect Your Pulpit Mic to Streamlabs OBS and Recordings